WLKB

 WLKB (89.1 FM) is a radio station broadcasting a contemporary Christian format.
 Licensed to Bay City, Michigan, it is a member of the K-LOVE radio network.
 The transmitter is located on Hotchkiss Drive near Delta College, and its signal reaches from the West Branch area southward to north of Flint and westward to Mount Pleasant.

-The station began broadcasting in July 1993 as "The Rock" WTRK, a locally-originating Christian CHR/Rock station.
+The station began broadcasting on July 27, 1993 as "The Rock" WTRK, a locally-originating Christian CHR/Rock station.
 The station was popular in local ratings due to providing an edgier-styled Christian music format not available elsewhere in the area at the time.
 However, with only 2,000 watts of power the station's signal did not reach far outside Bay City.

 WTRK dropped local programming in 2004 to affiliate with Educational Media Foundation's Air 1 format.
 Two years later, EMF purchased the station outright and began the process of upgrading WTRK's signal from 2,000 to 50,000 watts.
-In December 2006, WTRK swapped programming and calls with K-Love sister station WLKB 90.9 FM licensed to Freeland, Michigan.
+On December 18, 2006, WTRK swapped programming and calls with K-Love sister station WLKB 90.9 FM licensed to Freeland, Michigan.